pelithne/appservice-to-containerapp/exercise3.md

   --revision-suffix v1
 ```

-Retrive the container app endpoint
+Retrive the container app endpoint.
+This will be used to create an origin for Azure Front Door.
 ````bash
 ACA_ENDPOINT=$(az containerapp show \
     --name $APP_NAME \